BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: Experiments

-{\bf Dataset split:} Following the convention in~\cite{rebuffi2017icarl,wang2022learning}, we adopt the B-$m$ Inc-$n$ protocol to simulate class-incremental learning.
+{\bf Dataset split:} Following the convention in~\cite{rebuffi2017icarl,wang2022learning}, we adopt the B-$m$ Inc-$n$ protocol~\cite{zhou2023learning,zhou2025external} to simulate CIL.
 Here, $m$ denotes the number of classes introduced in the initial base session, and $n$ represents the number of new classes added at each subsequent incremental stage.
 To ensure reproducibility and consistency, we randomly shuffle the class order using a fixed seed (1993), as in~\cite{rebuffi2017icarl}, and apply the same ordering across all methods.

-{\bf Comparison methods:} We compare our approach with several state-of-the-art class-incremental learning (CIL) methods that leverage pre-trained models, including L2P~\cite{wang2022learning}, DualPrompt~\cite{wang2022dualprompt}, CODA-Prompt~\cite{smith2023coda}, and SimpleCIL~\cite{zhou2023revisiting}.
+{\bf Comparison methods:} We compare our approach with several state-of-the-art CIL methods that leverage pre-trained models, including L2P~\cite{wang2022learning}, DualPrompt~\cite{wang2022dualprompt}, CODA-Prompt~\cite{smith2023coda}, and SimpleCIL~\cite{zhou2023revisiting}.
 In addition, we evaluate against recent CLIP-based CIL approaches such as CoOp~\cite{zhou2022learning}, PROOF~\cite{zhou2023learning}, and RAPF~\cite{huang2024class}.
 A naive baseline, denoted as Finetune, directly fine-tunes CLIP on the incremental tasks.
 All methods are initialized from the same CLIP model to ensure a fair comparison.

 {\bf Training details:} All experiments are conducted using PyTorch~\cite{paszke2019pytorch} on an NVIDIA RTX 4090 GPU.
 Following prior work~\cite{zhou2023learning,huang2024class}, we adopt the CLIP ViT-B/16 model as the visual backbone across all methods.
 For vision-only methods that cannot utilize text prompts (e.g., L2P, DualPrompt, CODA-Prompt), we initialize them using CLIP’s visual encoder.
-Unless otherwise stated, we report results using CLIP pre-trained on LAION-400M~\cite{ilharco_gabriel_2021_5143773}, with additional results using OpenAI CLIP~\cite{radford2021learning} provided in the supplementary material.
-The learning rate starts from 0.05 and is decayed via cosine annealing.
-More experimental details are provided in the extended version.
+Unless otherwise stated, we report results using CLIP pre-trained on LAION-400M~\cite{ilharco_gabriel_2021_5143773}.
+Our method is trained via a 15-epoch fine-tuning stage for initialization, then a 5-epoch stage for LoRA training within the OSS.
+We use SGD with a batch size of 128 and a cosine-annealed learning rate starting from 0.05.
+The rank $k$ is set to 64.
+More experimental details are provided in the extended version. {\bf Evaluation metric:} Following established protocols~\cite{rebuffi2017icarl,zhou2023learning}, we evaluate the top-1 accuracy after each incremental stage $b$, denoted as $\mathcal{A}_b$.
+We report the final accuracy after the last stage, $\mathcal{A}_B$, as well as the average accuracy across all stages, $\bar{\mathcal{A}} = \frac{1}{B}\sum_{b=1}^{B}\mathcal{A}_b$.